Thursday, June 4, 2026

 It is believed that Mother Parvati had performed rigorous penance to get Lord Shiva as her husband and on the day of Mahashivratri, Mother Parvati’s penance was successful and her marriage was concluded with Lord Shiva.

-On this day, married women observe Mahashivratri fast to attain unbroken good fortune.
+On this day, married women observe the Mahashivratri fast to attain unbroken good fortune.

 To perform Maha Shivratri Puja, you will need: